-Betty Jane Punnett, Priscilla A. Glidden, Carol Mulder and Dion Greenidge INTRODUCTION This chapter discusses the results of research on job attitudes in Barbados, an English-speaking country in the Caribbean.
+JOBNAME: Fox & Lituchy PAGE: 1 SESS: 3 OUTPUT: Wed Mar 21 09:51:09 2012 12.
+Job attitudes in an anglophone Caribbean country: the case of Barbados Betty Jane Punnett, Priscilla A. Glidden, Carol Mulder and Dion Greenidge INTRODUCTION This chapter discusses the results of research on job attitudes in Barbados, an English-speaking country in the Caribbean.
 We use the results of this research to discuss how gender relates to job attitudes, such as satisfaction, loyalty, and perceptions of justice, as well as health and stress.
 In turn, we relate gender differences to counterproductive work behaviors and the dysfunctional workplace, and make suggestions for improvements in the workplace.
 Job performance is increasingly considered as encompassing constructs such as organizational citizenship behavior and counterproductive work behavior, and Dalal’s meta-analysis (Dalal, 2005) indicated a modest relationship between job performance and these behaviors.
 In a review of studies of gender and organization culture, Punnett (2010) identified a number of gender issues that can contribute to a dysfunctional workplace, and argued that these would have an impact on organizational performance.
 The results of the Barbados study are discussed in this context.
 We begin the chapter with a brief discussion of the global situation for women in the workplace.
 We then discuss general findings on job attitudes and gender and how these relate to counterproductive behaviors that result in a dysfunctional workplace.
 This is followed by a discussion of the findings in Barbados.
-Finally we offer suggestions for improving the workplace for women, overcoming counterproductive behaviors and making the workplace more functional and productive.
-The situation of women around the world is that they are not equal in the workplace.
-The World...
+Finally we offer suggestions for improving the workplace for women, overcoming counterproductive...

 You are not authenticated to view the full text of this chapter or article.